open-simh/.github/docs/simdocs/vax780_doc.md

 1. Default VMS mode.
 Without initializing the TODR it returns the current time of year offset which VMS would set the clock to if VMS knew the correct time (i.e. by manual input).
-This is correct almost all the time unless a VMS disk hadn't been booted from in the current year.
+This is correct almost all the time unless a VMS disk hadn’t been booted from in the current year.
 This mode produces strange time results for non VMS OSes on each system boot.